Pix4D/concourse-pool-boy/README.md

 ## Caveats

-Note that if the `CONCOURSE_BASE_URL` is not specified, the pool boy won't be able to validate if the build that last claimed a lock is still alive or not and will then rely solely on the staleness timeout configured.
+Note that if you don't follow section "Enabling ATC querying", then the Pool Boy won't be able to validate if the build that last claimed a lock is still alive or not and will then rely solely on the staleness timeout configured.

 This will typically result in a pipeline failure when the following sequence of events happen:

 1. A job acquires lock `lock-1`.
 2. Time passes by, the Pool Boy detects `lock-1` as stale and brings it back to the available pool.